MadelineXCyber/TAKE-2-ELK-Stack-Deployment-Unit-13/README.md

 The playbooks used for this deployment are as follows:

-- Ansible configuration file
-- Ansible hosts file
 - Configure ELK VM with docker
 - Configure Web VM with Docker
-- Filebeat configuration file
 - FIlebeat playbook
-- Metricbeat configuration file
 - Metricbeat playbook

-Copies of all playbooks above are available by following this link: https://github.com/MadelineXCyber/TAKE-2-ELK-Stack-Deployment-Unit-13/tree/main/Ansible
+Copies of all configuration files and playbooks used in this deployment are available in the Ansible folder: https://github.com/MadelineXCyber/TAKE-2-ELK-Stack-Deployment-Unit-13/tree/main/Ansible

 ### Description of the Topology